Focus (band): 1970–1971: Debut album, "House of the King", and line-up change

 Focus Plays Focus was released in September 1970, eight months after it was recorded.
 "Why Dream" and "Happy Nightmare" were released as their first single in the Netherlands.
 The album saw an American release in October by Sire Records, who had secured the rights to the band's international distribution, with "House of the King" added to the track listing.
 Prior to signing Focus, Sire founder Seymour Stein had flown to the Netherlands to see the band perform: "Without a doubt they were the most original band I had ever heard".
 Though the album received little commercial attention it earned Focus their first Edison Award, and the January 1971 release of "House of the King" went to number 10 on the home chart.

 Late in 1970, Akkerman had become increasingly unhappy with Cleuver and Dresden as a rhythm section and missed his former Brainbox bandmate, drummer Pierre van der Linden.
 He thought the pair struggled to incorporate their own identity or musicianship into the music.
 Akkerman then presented an ultimatum to van Leer by threatening to quit unless he asked Cleuver and Dresden to leave.
 Van Leer refused to part ways with his co-founders and instead told Akkerman to leave, which increased tension between the two as they were often at odds with each other.
 Cleuver sensed panic from Imperial as it knew "House of the King" would be a hit and wanted van Leer and Akkerman to stay together.
 The situation reached Terheggen, who asked Yde de Jong to become Focus's manager if he could reunite the band.
-After six weeks of driving to both members' homes to negotiate, van Leer agreed to fire Cleuver and Dresden and joined Akkerman, van der Linden, and newcomer bassist Cyril Havermans, who had played on Akkerman's second solo album Profile, on the condition that the group continue as Focus.
+After six weeks of driving to both members' homes to negotiate, van Leer agreed to fire Cleuver and Dresden and joined Akkerman, van der Linden, and newcomer bassist Cyril Havermans on the condition that the group continue as Focus.

 With the new line-up secured, Stein convinced English producer Mike Vernon to witness the band perform in the Netherlands in late 1970.
 Vernon was not so impressed with their first album, but enjoyed them as a live act: "I couldn't stop talking or thinking about them!
 They were formidable ... the power of Jan and Thijs alone gave me heart palpitations".
 Vernon subsequently agreed to produce their next studio album.